Site and soil conditions

 Tap water, especially in hard water districts, often contains too much calcium for camellias, reducing the acidity around the roots over time.
 Rain water is ideal for watering camellias.
 If rain water runs out, tap water is satisfactory for a month or two in summer.

-Feed camellias with acidic fertilisers, such as Chempak Ericaceous, Miracle-gro Ericaceous, sulphate of ammonia or sulphate of potash.
+Feed camellias in spring and early summer with acidic fertilisers, such as Chempak Ericaceous, Miracle-gro Ericaceous, sulphate of ammonia or sulphate of potash.
 Controlled release fertiliser pellets are available from Miracid and Phostrogen to mix into the potting compost of container-grown plants, avoiding the need for further feeding until the following season.

 Camellias make lovely container-grown plants and this is a particularly good method if your garden soil is too alkaline for camellias.
 Use an ericaceous or multi-purpose potting compost.
 John Innes ericaceous compost usually gives good results, as its loam content makes it especially easy to manage.

 RHS research has found that soil-less potting media, including peat-free potting composts, are suitable for camellia growing.
 However these composts can lose their structure over time leading to poor drainage and an airless root environment, causing leaves to brown and die back.
-Re-potting every other year into fresh potting compost is recommended.
+Re-potting in spring every other year into fresh potting compost is recommended.
 In the intervening year, replace the top 5cm (2in) of compost.
 You can re-pot back into the same pot if you trim off up to a third of the roots to make room for fresh potting compost.
+Protect compost from freezing during winter by wrapping pot with fleece or bubble wrap.